A mobile experiment on tree construction

 While a game-theoretic tree is an unrivaled way of representing dynamic interactions, no real-life interaction comes with its tree representation.
-Before backward inducting, players must understand the interaction they participate in – we say that they go through a process of tree construction.
-We test whether people correctly construct trees; i.e., whether their perception of interactions is consistent with how theory models these interactions.
-We design a test that reveals subject's unobservable perception through her observable choices.
-Replicated in 27 different interactions with 5,001 subjects from 133 countries, the test shows that between 13% and 63% of subjects fail at tree construction.
+Before backward inducting, players must construct a tree.
+We test whether people correctly construct trees.
+Replicated in 27 different settings with 5,001 subjects from 133 countries, the test shows that between 13% and 63% of subjects fail at tree construction.
+Our result is detrimental to the internal validity of testing backward induction.
+We also argue that tree construction is more challenging than backward induction.
 Data comes from Blues and Reds, a mobile app that functions as an experiment.
-We argue that our result is detrimental to the internal validity of testing backward induction.
-We also argue that tree construction is more challenging than backward induction.

-Keywords: dynamic games, tree construction, perception, backward induction, experimental game theory, mobile experiment
+Keywords: dynamic games, tree construction, backward induction, experimental game theory, mobile experiment

 JEL Classification: C72, C99, D91